Set up a local development environment for Rates API and start contributing to the project.

 : API endpoint handlerslib/

-: Utility functions and helpers
+: Utility functions and helpersbin/

-: Scripts for scraping data -
+: Scripts for scraping data

 schema.sql